Briannider/CPPHomeworkHub/README.md

 - **Instructions:** Steps to complete the practical work.
 - **Examples:** Usage examples or solutions.

-### 📝 Practical Work 2: Delivery
-- **Description:** The task involves creating the administration interface for the delivery menu

 - **Files:** List of relevant files.
 - **Instructions:** Steps to complete the practical work.
 - **Examples:** Usage examples or solutions.